Merdenea/Noughts-Crosses-API/README.md

 }
 Don't forget to set the headers of your post request to Content-Type → application/json.

-The response from the POST request will indicate if the move attempted by the player was no legal, or if the game is over.
+The response from the POST request will indicate if the move attempted by the player was not legal, or if the game is over.